drumee/docker-hosted/README.md

 cp docker-compose-template.yml docker-compose.yml
 ```
 - open docker-compose and changes values accordingly to you configuration
-- save the save then
+- save the changes.
+Check that GLUE records has been updated.

 ```console
 sudo docker-compose -f docker-compose.yml up -d
 ```